-Schedule A of the Neighbourhood Character Overlay Code (Code 8.3.2) provides examples of sympathetic and unsympathetic dwelling extensions and infill development.
+Schedule A of the Neighbourhood Character Overlay Code (Section 8.3.2 of the Planning Scheme) provides examples of sympathetic and unsympathetic dwelling extensions and infill development.

-Schedule 6 of the Planning Scheme comprises Council's Planning Scheme Policies.
-Planning Scheme Policy 7 – Neighbourhood Character Places provides a list of all properties identified as being Neighbourhood Character Places.
-Not all properties in the Neighbourhood Character Overlay are listed as being character places.
-Only those that have been identified as having attributes which are consistent with, and complementary to, the character of the local streetscape are identified.
+Schedule 6 of the Planning Scheme comprises Council’s Planning Scheme Policies.
+Planning Scheme Policy 7 – Neighbourhood Character Places provides a list of all properties identified as Neighbourhood Character Places.
+Not all properties in the Neighbourhood Character Overlay are listed Neighbourhood Character Places.
+Only those that have been identified as having attributes which are consistent with, and complementary to, the character of the local streetscape are specifically listed.

 The Neighbourhood Character Overlay maps identify properties in Toowoomba that are affected by the overlay.
 Part 8.3.2 of the Planning Scheme contains the Neighbourhood Character Overlay Code which provides the design requirements and preferred outcomes for development in these areas.

-Not all forms of development require development approval.
-For example the construction of a Class 10a building e.g. a garage, carport or shed, is Accepted Development subject to requirements.
-This type of development does not require a development approval provided they meet the self-assessable requirements of the overlay code.
-Similarly, additions or extensions to Neighbourhood Character Places are self-assessable, provided that all of the work being carried out is located at the rear half of the building (refer to the diagrams in Table 5.7:1 - Building Work of the Planning Scheme).
+Some development may not require a development approval.
+For example, constructing a Class 10a building e.g. a garage, carport or shed, is Accepted Development subject to requirements.
+This type of development does not require a development approval provided it meets the requirements provided in the overlay code.
+Similarly, certain additions or extensions to a Neighbourhood Character Place are Accepted Development if, for example, all of the work is located at the rear half of the building (refer to the diagrams in Table 5.7:1 – Building Work within the Planning Scheme).

-New buildings such as Dwelling Houses, Dual Occupancies and Multiple Dwellings located on land covered by the Neighbourhood Character Overlay require development approval for Building Works Assessable Against a Planning Scheme, and in the case where a Material Change of Use is applicable (e.g. Multiple Dwelling) an assessment will be required against the provisions of the Neighbourhood Character Code, in addition to any other applicable codes.
+New buildings such as Dwelling Houses, Dual Occupancies and Multiple Dwellings on land within the Neighbourhood Character Overlay require development approval for a Material Change of Use.
+Assessment will be undertaken against the provisions of the Neighbourhood Character Overlay Code, in addition to any other applicable codes.